 Santo Maris Oia Luxury Suites & Spa – Luxury, all-suite resort with 6 pools and the best spa in Santorini.

 This decadent resort sits in inland Oia, near the village’s best restaurants, shops, and attractions.
 Santo Maris boasts unique sunset views over the Aegean Sea (rather than the caldera) from their fine dining restaurant Alios Ilios, as well as from most of their suites.
 All suites and both villas here are spacious and private, all with outdoor, heated jacuzzis, and a few with their own pools.
 The spa is the crown jewel of the resort, offering a holistic approach and outstanding facilities, including an indoor heated pool, cryotherapy, a sauna, and hammam.
-5 outdoor pools and 2 bars are spread over the grounds, and genuine hospitality completes the experience.
+Five outdoor pools are spread over the grounds, and genuine hospitality completes the experience.

 Santo Maris Oia – Location